Wandalen/wTools/module/core/strs_tools/plan.md

 *   The `last_yielded_token_was_delimiter` state in `SplitIterator` was key to correctly inserting empty segments before a quote that followed a delimiter when `preserving_empty` is true.
 *   The `unilang_instruction_parser` test `named_arg_with_quoted_escaped_value_location` expects the `value_location` to be the span of the *unescaped content* in the *original string*, which means excluding the outer quotes.
 The current `strs_tools` implementation was returning the span including the quotes.
 *   **Clarification from `strs_tools/-task.md`:** `strs_tools` is responsible for providing the *raw content* of the quoted string (excluding outer quotes) and its corresponding span.
 Unescaping is the responsibility of `unilang_instruction_parser`.
 The `strs_tools` plan's Rule 1 has been updated to reflect this.
 *   The `pub mod private` change in `split.rs` was a temporary diagnostic step.
-Increment 5 will address this.
+Increment 5 has addressed this by making `mod private` non-pub and ensuring necessary items within it are accessible for re-export or tests.
 *   The `clippy::struct_excessive_bools` lint for `SplitOptions` was addressed by refactoring to use `bitflags`.
 *   A `bitflags` dependency was added to `module/core/strs_tools/Cargo.toml`.
 This should ideally be moved to the workspace `Cargo.toml` and inherited.
 This can be a follow-up task or addressed if other workspace changes are made.